vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Debugging/Debugger.md

 | ![Step over](stepOver.svg){.inline} Step over  | Execute the line of code without entering functions. |
 | ![Step into](stepInto.svg){.inline} Step into  | Execute the line of code and enter any functions.    |
 | ![Step out](stepOut.svg){.inline} Step out     | Execute until the function is exited.                |

+### Manually modifying the execution pointer{.foldout}
+You can also skip to a part of code without running what's in-between by modifying the **execution pointer**.
+Often this is done by dragging and dropping the pointer, or by running a **Skip to Cursor** command.

+If you step over code accidentally, or miss something important, you can just go back and look!

 ## ![Rider pause](pause_dark.svg) Pausing
 Execution can be manually halted similar to a breakpoint, this is very helpful when debugging freezes caused by infinite loops.
 Just pause execution when the freeze occurs, and the debugger should lead you to the relevant section of code.